 One-Way Offline Multiplayer

-Another very popular form of mobile multiplayer is what we call One-Way Offline multiplayer [and yes, we’re looking for a better name!].
-This is our name for the form of multiplayer popularized by games like Clash of Clans, Boom Beach, etc. In it, an Attacker attacks the settlement (base, camp, fort, etc.) that has been set up by the Defender.
+Another very popular form of mobile multiplayer is what we call One-Way Offline Multiplayer.
+It’s our name for the form of multiplayer popularized by games like Clash of Clans, Boom Beach, etc. In it, an Attacker attacks the settlement (base, camp, fort, etc.) that has been set up by the Defender.
 Once again, the great thing about this form of multiplayer is that the Defender does not have to be online during the attack.

 brainCloud has a full implementation of One-Way Offline Multiplayer, enabled via our BrainCloudOneWayMatch APIs.
 Opponents to attack can be found using the BrainCloudMatchMaking service, or via the BrainCloudFriend API.